nolancon/operator/README.md

  * Edit `API_MANAGER_VERSION` in `Makefile` or pass it to make target.
  * Execute `make api-manager` command.
  * Enjoy new version.

+## Update portal-manager manifests

+portal-manager manifests are stored in the repo but updated manually.
+To update the manifests please follow the instructions below.

+ * Edit `PORTAL_MANAGER_VERSION` in `Makefile` or pass it to make target.
+ * Execute `make portal-manager` command.
+ * Enjoy new version.